Kate Trinajstic

-Professor Kate Trinajstic or Katherine M. Trinajstic is an Australian palaeontologist, evolutionary biologist, and winner of the Dorothy Hill Award.
+Kate Trinajstic or Katherine M. Trinajstic is an Australian palaeontologist, evolutionary biologist, and winner of the Dorothy Hill Award.
 She is the Dean of Research, Faculty of Science and Engineering at Curtin University.

 Early life and career

 Trinajstic was awarded a Bachelor of Science, (Hons), in ecology and evolutionary biology, from Murdoch University in 1996.
 She then was awarded a PhD in palaeontology from the University of Western Australia, in 2000.
 She joined Curtin University in 2009 as a Curtin Research Fellow.
 In 2011 she was awarded an ARC QEII Fellowship, titled 'Fleshing out the fossil record', which was designed to investigate the development of early vertebrates, and the skeleton and specific musculature.
 She was both a Curtin Research Fellow, as well as an honorary Research Associate at the University of Western Australia.

 Her career has specialised in vertebrate palaeontology, and also how early vertebrate were able to evolve unique morphology, including complex musculature and internal skeletons.
 She has experience in the use of micro-CT scans as well as scanning fossils using a syncotron, to examine fossil materials.
 Her work has included how the earth has responded to climate change.

 Trinajstic has also conducted research on fossils and palaeongoloy using techniques such as micro-CT and the synchrotron, which enables her to see through rock and determine how fossils of animals such as fish, were able to develop teeth.
 During her career, she has also named seven taxa.